jentery/engl391/index.md

 *Wednesday, March 29th*

-* Please bring to class any notes you have on the conflicting player motives you've observed in the game you're studying.
+* Please bring to class any notes you have on some conflicting player motives you've observed in the game you're studying.
 * I'll circulate a worksheet on motives for you to complete individually in small groups.
 Please return the worksheet to me before you leave class.

 *Friday, March 31st*

-* Please bring to class any notes you have on contradictions between two or more genresin the game you're studying.
+* Please bring to class any notes you have on some contradictions between two or more genresin the game you're studying.
 * I'll circulate a worksheet on genre sets and contradiction for you to complete individually in small groups.
 Please return the worksheet to me before you leave class.

 ## Review (Apr.
 4 and 5)